deshmukhgagan93/onu-de-student-tasks/README.md

 ### Steps to run the script
 - Open terminal in "de-student-task-python"
-- Script takes in 1 argument i.e one date in format YYYY-MM-DD
+- Script takes in 1 argument i.e one date in format "YYYY-MM-DD"
-- Run the script this way "python3 fetch_n_insert.py 2020-1-1"
+- Run the script this way
+- `python3 fetch_n_insert.py 2020-1-1`
 - This would fetch "project ids" updated after "2020-1-1"
 - This script fetches data from NASA API and has lots of empty fileds
 - URL "https://techport.nasa.gov/help/articles/api"